 The MSc in Advanced and Specialist Healthcare Articulated Pathway (Advanced Dental Clinical Practice) is a part-time Master’s-level programme studied over 18 months.
 It provides the route for FGDP post-registration Diploma and other appropriately qualified students to achieve a full Master's qualification.

-The programme is delivered by Kent's Centre for Professional Practice (CPP), based at the Medway campus.
-It is a joint collaboration between the Centre and the Faculty of General Dental Practice (UK) (FGDP (UK)).
+The programme is delivered by Kent's Digital and Lifelong Learning (DaLL) team, based at the Medway campus.
+It is a joint collaboration between DaLL and the Faculty of General Dental Practice (UK) (FGDP (UK)).

 Candidates who have successfully completed an FGDP post-registration Diploma or other appropriate programmes may apply for direct access entry with advanced standing of 90 credits to the next available MSc in Advanced and Specialist Healthcare cohort.